• Facebook

 Wrap with prosciutto

 In order to wrap it with prosciutto I’ve found that the process of laying out overlapping slices of prosciutto onto a piece of parchment paper works best.
-Then, you’ll just lay your pounded out pork tenderloin on top.
+Then, you’ll just lay your pounded out pork loin on top.

 Pieces of prosciutto on parchment.